-You can hear the full story of my journey into activism in this video post, but suffice it to say, I was clueless and intimidated and…well, lost.
-I'd been vegan and fiercely passionate about animals for as long as I could remember, but I’d always felt powerless to speak for them.
+Starting out, I was clueless and intimidated and, well, lost.
+I’d been vegan and fiercely passionate about animals for as long as I could remember, but I’d always felt powerless to speak for them.
 And now I was going to embark on the seemingly insane journey of creating videos when I had zero experience, a rather crippling tech phobia, and no interaction with YouTube outside of the odd cat video.

 I’d known of Freelee through her site 30BananasADay, which I was a member of back when it was rather small.
 I saw her YouTube career skyrocket and thought, “maybe that’s how I should do it.”
 Make videos more frequently.
 Not spend so much time researching and editing and creating all the visuals that fly around the screen.
 Maybe show some skin?